Openhole horizontal oil producer well successfully re-completed with Annular Zonal Isolation Packers combined with active ICDs in Libya.

 - Un-swept regions with oil bypassed

-The client well performance charts showed Water Cut (WC) increased up to 75% with oil production declined from to 348 BOPD over one-year well life.
+The client well performance charts showed Water Cut (WC) increased up to 75% with oil production declining from 348 BOPD over one-year well life.

 Completion Design Philosophy and Objectives